Bachelor of Science, Teacher Certification

 The nonprofit arts sector generates $166.2 billion in economic activity each year according to the Americans for the Arts economic impact study.
 Because of this economic and political impact, public sector, arts

-Students may choose to pursue a dual degree to earn a B.S. in Art Education: Alternative Settings and a B.A. in Art History or a B.S. in Psychology.
-Typically, a dual degree takes five years to complete.
+Students may pursue a dual major to earn a B.S. in Art Education and a B.F.A. in Applied Digital Arts, Communication Design, or Studio Art.
+Typically, a dual major takes five years to complete.

 Sample Career Options